luckykk273/dind_maker/README.md

-# docker_maker
+# dind_maker
-A convenient tool to package Docker commands with Makefile.
+A convenient tool to create Docker-in-Docker(DinD) with Makefile.